scapaf64-prog/my-python-games/Blitzkrieg/README.txt

 "Blitzkrieg"

-heavy "Flak"-shooter..
+heavy "Flak"-shooter..    ( there was once a game called "Blitz", a very addicting shooter,
+                            but even KI cannot found it any more, so I must make my own game. :) )

 Arrow Keys to move the Flak,    SPACE to fire,    ESC for exit

 Zeppelines, that emerge later in the game, need 3 hits to be destroyed.
 With 2 hits they turne to a "burned" red.